crossplane/docs/content/master/concepts/providers.md

 {{<hint "important" >}}
 `DeploymentRuntimeConfigs` is a beta feature.

-It's on by default, and you could disable it by passing `--enable-deployment-runtime-configs=false` to the Crossplane deployment.
+It's on by default, and you can disable it by passing `--enable-deployment-runtime-configs=false` to the Crossplane deployment.
 {{< /hint >}}

-Runtime configuration is a generalized mechanism for configuring runtime for Crossplane packages with a runtime, namely `Providers` and `Functions`.
+Runtime configuration is a generalized mechanism for configuring the runtime for Crossplane packages with a runtime, namely `Providers` and `Functions`.
 It replaces the deprecated `ControllerConfig` type and is available in v1.14+.